LoopMaster99/DataStructure/README.md

 # About
-This repository contains solution on Dsa Programming problems.
+This repository contains solution on Data Structures Problems.
 <br>
 Author - Krishna Bansal